PenguLoader/PenguLoader/API_DOCS.md

 ## `openPluginsFolder()` [function]

-Call it to open the plugins folder in new File Explorer window.
+Call it to open the plugins folder in a new File Explorer window.

 Example:
 ```js